cameronhunter/generator-alexa-skill/README.md

 $ mkdir alexa-skill-hello-world && cd $_
 ```

-You're now ready to generate a package!
+You're now ready to generate a skill!

 ## The generator